 We are committed to developing products that strike a cohesive balance between form, function, aesthetics, cost and environmental impact to create a sustainable product.
 By instituting water conservation measures in our manufacturing and corporate practices, we have been able to reduce the amount of water we use and the energy necessary to treat that water.
 In reformulating our products and packaging, we have significantly reduced carbon and green-house gas emissions associated with our products.
 Our recycling program lessens the impact on landfills while promoting sustainable thinking among our employees.

 Consumer Laundry Products

 - 2012.
 Increased use of recycled corrugated case boxes.
 In this past year, we've saved 1,700 trees and 91 metric tons greenhouse gas emissions.

 - 2009.
-Further lowered the level of propellant in our product to reduce pollution and VOC emissions.
+Lowered the level of propellant in our product to reduce VOC emissions.

 - 2008.
 Reduced plastic in the 20-oz cap designs.